Christina Mangurian, MD, MAS

-Dr. Mangurian is an Associate Professor of Clinical Psychiatry at UCSF School of Medicine.
+Dr. Mangurian is a Professor of Clinical Psychiatry at UCSF School of Medicine.
 She is also a Professor of Psychiatry & Behavioral Sciences and Epidemiology & Biostatistics.
 Dr. Mangurian is the Director of the UCSF ARCHES (Advancing the Research Careers of Historically Excluded Scholars) Program (https://archesprogram.ucsf.edu/).
 She is also Director of the UCSF Program of Research on Mental health Integration among Underserved and Minority populations (PReMIUM) which is based at CVP (http://integration.ucsf.edu/).

 In addition to her research experience, Dr. Mangurian is the Director and co-Founder of the UCSF Public Psychiatry Fellowship at San Francisco General Hospital.
 This was the first Public Psychiatry Fellowship in California, and the only one nationally to have a formal mental health services research component.
 Dr. Mangurian also serves as the Chair of the American Psychiatric Association’s Council on Minority Mental Health and Health Disparities.

 Dr. Mangurian received her BA in Biology from Reed College.
 She graduated AOA from the UCSF School of Medicine, and completed her Psychiatry Residency and Chief Residency at Columbia University.
 She also completed the Columbia University Public Psychiatry Fellowship.
 Dr. Mangurian joined the faculty at UCSF Department of Psychiatry at Zuckerberg San Francisco General in 2009.
 She joined the faculty of the UCSF Center for Vulnerable Populations in 2014, and the faculty of the Philip R. Lee Institute for Health Policy Studies in 2018.
 She received a UCSF Master's Degree in Clinical Research, with Implementation Science Track coursework, in 2015.